Populating 3D Scenes by Learning Human-Scene Interaction: Experiments

-The affordance of an object is defined as the quality of that object that allows someone to perform an action on or with it.
-Detecting affordance in a given scene means evaluating the probability of an action taking place in this scene \cite{grabner2011chair,shape2pose2014,kjellstrom2011visual}.
+Given a posed 3D body and a 3D scene, can we place the body in the scene so that the pose makes sense in the context of the scene?
+That is does the pose match the affordances of the scene \cite{grabner2011chair,shape2pose2014,kjellstrom2011visual}?
 Specifically, given a scene, $\meshScene$, semantic labels of objects present, and a body mesh, $\meshBody$, our method finds where in $\meshScene$ this given pose is likely to happen.
 We solve this problem in two steps.

-First, we use the decoder of our cVAE to generate a \featMap by sampling $P(\featGen|z,\bodyV)$ as in Sec.~\ref{sec:random_samples}.
+First, given the posed body, we use the decoder of our cVAE to generate a \featMap by sampling $P(\featGen|z,\bodyV)$ as in Sec.~\ref{sec:random_samples}.
 Second, we optimize the objective function: